jadecobra/python_tdd_exercises/CLASSES.md

         pass
     ```
-    the terminal now shows an [AttributeError](./ATTRIBUTE_ERROR.md) with a different error
+    the terminal now gives an [AttributeError](./ATTRIBUTE_ERROR.md) with a different error
 - let us add the missing attribute to the `ClassWithMethods` class
     ```python